DCMLab/music-generation-challenge-2021/README.md

 #### Stage 0: Specifying form

-The input of the model is a collection of form templates (currently four), which specified the following information on the bar level:
+The input of the model is a collection of form templates (currently four), which specify the following information on the bar level:
 - Harmony
-- Marker for coherence structure (which bars should be the exact copy, or similar, or different from each other)
+- Markers for coherence structure (which bars should be an exact copy, or similar, or different from each other)
-- Flag for phrase ending
+- Flags for phrase endings
-- Flag for cadences (perfect authentic cadence or half cadence)
+- Flags for cadences (perfect authentic cadence or half cadence)
-- Number of maximum elaboration (to enable the control of rhythmic density)
+- Numbers of maximum elaboration (to enable the control of rhythmic density)

 an example form template: